A society where everybody can communicate their basic

 to communicate more easily together.

-At Sign Equity, our goal is to teach basic NZSL and Deaf Culture to the frontline staff at as many businesses in Christchurch (or where NZSL is needed) as possible.
-We would like the Deaf community and other NZSL users to see their language available at the places they frequent.
+At Sign Equity, our goal is to teach basic NZSL and Deaf Culture to the frontline staff at as many businesses in Christchurch and Canterbury (or wherever NZSL is needed) as possible.
+We would like the Deaf community and other NZSL users to have access to their language by having it available at the places they frequent.

 “Learning another language is not only learning different words for the same things,